Terraminator/Threaded_Portscanner/README.md

 ### Usage
 You have to change the file ips.txt to your targets
-You can also pipe the output ips of wlanscanner.py into this Portscanner therfore you just have to run wlanscanner with args --pipe and after that start this Portscanner
+You can also pipe the output ips of wlanscanner.py into this Portscanner therfore you just have to run wlanscanner with args --pipe and the Portscanner will automatically scan all of the ips in the network!

 ## Ascii Art
 The Ascii Art is made with: https://patorjk.com/software/taag/